How the Memorial of Gratitude Came About

 A Memorial of Gratitude to the Mother of God

-Basilian Fathers Monastery Weston Ontario The Memorial of Gratitude since its erection in 2005 keeps drawing ever more visitors.
-People of diverse ethnic origin, of various nationalities, races and cultures come to visit from morning to late evening.
+Basilian Fathers Monastery Weston Ontario The Memorial of Gratitude since its erection in 2005 has drawn thousands of visitors.
+People of diverse ethnic origin, of various nationalities, races and cultures have come to visit from morning to late evening.